Flow Motion Fit FAQs

 • Is there a weight limit for pole or aerial?

 While I would love to accommodate everyone, the equipment I use is rated for a weight limit of 300 pounds.
+If you’re over that, I’d be happy to refer you to a local studio that has equipment rated for higher limits.

 • I want to take classes, but you don't offer a time that works for me.
 What are my options?